31ten/easy-alipay-php/README.md

   * modify the URL in tests/transaction.php by the one provided by localtunnel (https://YOURURL.localtunnel.me)
   * go to https://YOURURL.localtunnel.me/tests/transaction.php
   * when choosing the payment method on alipay gateway, choose to login with the computer with their testing account (see details below)
-  * Check the logs in logs/log.txt
+  * Check the php logs in logs/log.txt
+  * If some answers are missing, check the docker/nginx/access.log to see if alipay servers are sending requests

 ## About the Alipay php Library